alikaz3mi/jira-telegram-bot/README.md

 ### Notes:
 - Replace the placeholder values (`your_telegram_token`, `your_username`, etc.) with actual values as necessary.
-- Add or adjust sections in the `README.md` based on the actual implementation and setup of your project.
-- You can also include additional sections for more advanced usage, such as customizing fields or deploying on different environments.

 This `README.md` provides a comprehensive guide for setting up and using your Jira Telegram bot project.